 What is the plan for PHOTOVOICE IRAQ?

-3) How do you see yourself being a part of that positive change?
+3. How do you see yourself being a part of that positive change?

 The results will be EPIC.

 EPIC believes PHOTOVOICE is a powerful tool that will have a real impact on Iraq and the lives of young Iraqis.
 EPIC’s PHOTOVOICE IRAQ is ongoing, but we need your help!
-We want to expand this amazing tool to several areas of Iraq to include Baghdad and Domiz.
+We want to expand this amazing tool to several areas of Iraq to include Baghdad and Erbil.
 Donate to PHOTOVOICE IRAQ and become an EPIC supporter!